What Is Medicare Supplement Plan G?

 Medicare Plan G Case Study: A Great Value

-George has diabetes and Medicare Supplement Plan G. He visits his primary doctor once a year and his endocrinologist several times a year to renew his prescriptions.
-In January 2022, he goes to his first doctor visit for the year.
+George has diabetes and Medicare Supplement Plan G. He visits his primary doctor once a year and his endocrinologist several times to renew his prescriptions.
+In January 2023, he goes to his first doctor's visit.

 For the rest of the year, George will owe absolutely nothing out of pocket for Medicare Part A and B services.
 George keeps more money in his pocket with Medicare Plan G. His only copays will be for medications under his separate Part D prescription drug plan.